Current Dedman Distinguished Scholars, 2014-2015

-Below, the current Dedman Distinguished Scholars describe their experiences this academic year and their future plans.
+Below, the current Dedman Distinguished Scholars describe their experiences in the past academic year, including their academic interests and research, internships, community service work, study abroad experiences, and their future plans (as of August, 2014).

 Alexander Fischer (Plan II and, Rhetoric and Writing, and Philosophy; The Woodlands High School; The Woodlands, Texas)